 6 week program open to students completing grades 10 & 11.

-3 week program open to students completing grages 9, 10 & 11.
+3 week program open to students completing grades 9, 10 & 11.

 Residential tuition includes: Term fees, academic programs, laundry, use of facilities, housing, 3 meals daily while on campus (2 meals on Sunday, no meals Saturday), recreation pass (for students ages 16 and above), activities and trips.

-Not included: Airfare, airport transfers (available for $50 each way), classroom materials, course supplements, meals eaten off campus, medical expenses, linens, blanket and pillow, souvenirs, and personal spending money (approximately $100-$150 per week suggested).
+Not included: Application fee, airfare, airport transfers (available for $75 each way), class materials, course supplements, meals eaten off campus, medical expenses, linens, blanket and pillow, souvenirs, and personal spending money.

 We make every effort to keep class information accurate.
 However, changes in class availability and schedules can occur.
 We reserve the right to limit enrollment and/or cancel any class due to overwhelming or insufficient enrollment.